 The number of boars raiding the streets of Hong Kong has increased in recent years, driving controversy between authorities trying to regulate the population of wild pigs and animal lovers who protest against their extermination.

 On November 12, the Agriculture, Fisheries and Conservation Department of Hong Kong announced that it would regularly hunt for wild boars in order to reduce their number and nuisance.

-But instead of relocating the boars to mountainous areas and sterilize them, the administration now kills the wild pigs.
+But instead of relocating the boars to mountainous areas and sterilizing them, the administration now kills the wild pigs.

-As the boars invest the streets of Hong Kong, officials want to be more strict on no-feeding areas as they blame the people who feed wild animals.
+As the boars settle in the streets of Hong Kong, officials want to be stricter on no-feeding areas as they blame the people who feed wild animals.